opensearch-project/data-prepper/data-prepper-plugins/otel-trace-group-processor/README.md

 - `aws_region`: A String represents the region of Amazon OpenSearch Service domain, e.g. us-west-2.
 Only applies to Amazon OpenSearch Service.
 Defaults to `us-east-1`.

+- `aws_sts_role_arn`: A IAM role arn which the sink plugin will assume to sign request to Amazon OpenSearch Service.
+If not provided the plugin will use the default credentials.

+- `aws_sts_header_overrides`: An optional map of header overrides to make when assuming the IAM role for the sink plugin.

 - `insecure`: A boolean flag to turn off SSL certificate verification.
 If set to true, CA certificate verification will be turned off and insecure HTTP requests will be sent.
 Default to `false`.

 - `username`(optional): A String of username used in the [internal users](https://opensearch.org/docs/latest/security-plugin/access-control/users-roles) of OpenSearch cluster.
 Default is null.